 The 42nd All-Union congress of Evangelical Christian Baptists opened in the Moscow Baptist Church on Tuesday (18 December).

-The 42nd All-Union congress of Evangelical Christian Baptists opened in the Moscow Baptist Church on Tuesday (18 December).
+Background: The 42nd All-Union congress of Evangelical Christian Baptists opened in the Moscow Baptist Church on Tuesday (18 December).
 A total of five hundred and twenty-five delegates from all parts of the Soviet Union attended.
 And Baptist leaders were there from Poland, Czechoslovakia, Hungary, Bulgaria, Rumania, Canada, the United States and West Germany.
 A noted guest was Mitropolitian Yuvenali of the Russian Orthodox Church.

 SYNOPSIS: The Moscow Baptist Church.
 In this largely atheist country, the Russian Baptist Union is estimated to contain about one percent of the Christian population.